Part 3: Walsch, Young, and Beth Moore: ungodly channelers all (Part 3)

 Conclusion: How do Christian authors end up channeling spirits and producing books from them?
 Pride

 Remember when New Age channeling was the thing?
 In the 70s, Shirley MacLaine promoted it.
 But channeling is really older than that, it not so 'new'.
 At the turn of the last century, many British luminaries participated in the Spiritist/Spiritualist movement of which channeling was a major part.
 They sat around and had seances all the time.
 It was wildly popular but despite the many adherents and the wild popularity, Spiritism never really formed into one church or one doctrine because the movement was extremely individualistic.
-Each person relied on her own experiences to discern the nature of the afterlife and understanding the supernatural in general.
+Each person relied on his or her own experiences with the supernatural to discern the qualities of an afterlife and of understanding the supernatural in general.

 Sound familiar today?
 It is.
 "Christians" of today claim individualistic and personal experiences with the "Divine" and then produce works that are touted as specially insightful because of the personal revelation.
 Everything old is new again.
 "What has been will be again, what has been done will be done again; there is nothing new under the sun."
 (Eccelesiastes 1:9)